Sofia Pereira (gymnast)

 Sofia Madeira Pereira (born 15 September 2003) is a Brazilian rhythmic gymnast, and a member of the national group.
-She represented 2024 Summer Olympics in the group all-around.
+She is the 2025 World group all-around silver medalist and represented 2024 Summer Olympics in the group all-around.

 Career

 Pereira took up the sport at age 9 in the Italo Brasileiro club.
 At the 2016 national championships, she was 15th in the All-Around and 7th in teams.

 In November 2018, she was selected by Camila Ferezin, the national group's coach, along five other gymnasts for an evaluation period to become part of the group.
 In April 2020, she was again selected for a virtual training with the senior group, and again in January 2022.
 In late 2022, she become a starter in the group, competing at the South American Championships where Brazil won all the gold medals.

 2023

 At the start of the 2023 season, she competed at the World Cup in Athens, Brazil won bronze in the All-Around and took 8th place with 5 hoops.
 In Sofia, the group was 7th in the All-Around, 6th with 5 hoops and 4th with 3 ribbons and 2 balls.
 In May, she took part in the World Cup in Portimão, the group was 8th in the All-Around and then won an historical gold medal in the 5 hoops final, the first for Brazil.
 In June, she was selected for the Pan American Championships, where the group won gold in all three events.
 On July 14–16, they competed at Cluj-Napoca World Challenge Cup and won bronze medal in all-around.
 They also won gold in 3 Ribbons + 2 Balls and silver in 5 Hoops final.
 Later that year, she represented Brazil at the 2023 World Championships in Valencia, Spain, where she and her teammates finished on 6th place in Group All-around and secured a quota place for the 2024 Olympic Games.
 They took 4th place in 5 Hoops final and 8th place in team competition.